Sherman5A/usw-interactive-systems-coursework/report/report.md

 a personal level.
 Additionally, emotive language will be used to provoke a sympathetic, caring response towards Preloved Pets goals.

-Furthermore several active techniques will be used.
+Furthermore, several active techniques will be used.
 On the home and donation pages, a variation of self-monitoring will be used.
 However, the goals will be community-based rather than personal.
 A live money counter will show progress towards donation milestones such as reptiles and fish enclosures.
-The goal is inspire a sense of community and achievement.
+The goal is inspiring a sense of community and achievement.
 In addition, Preloved Pets' homepage will be updated with periodic banners and calls to donate, containing specialised images and language.
 Periodic events include Christmas, Easter, Halloween, Mother's Day, Valentines, New Year, and St Davids Day.
 Finally,